Mortgage Process Checklist 2026: Prequalification to Closing

 Critical Timeline Considerations for 2026

-Average Closing Timelines by Loan Type:
+Average Closing Timelines in U.S. by Loan Type:

 • Conventional loans: 42 days average